-The Australian Banks reduced appetite for Construction Finance has been well publicised.
-The are several contributing factors for this and they include:
+The Australian Banks’ reduced appetite for construction finance has been well publicised.
+The are several contributing factors for this, including:

-1. A fundamental decline is presale sales rates.
+- A fundamental decline in presale sales rates.

-2. Heightened settlement risk and concern pertaining to the Banks’ existing exposures created by, amongst other things, the Banks’ own Retail Banking Divisions slowing the rate and volume of lending to property investors and owner occupiers, declining valuations at settlement and a lack of funding for FIRB purchasers.
+- Heightened settlement risk and concern pertaining to the banks’ existing exposures created by, amongst other things, the banks’ own retail banking divisions slowing the rate and volume of lending to property investors and owner occupiers, declining valuations at settlement and a lack of funding for Foreign Investment Reviews Board (FIRB) purchasers.

-3. From a perspective of return on equity, development finance is not as attractive/profitable when compared to other financing opportunities such as lending to going concern businesses which have sound maintainable earnings with high transaction volumes.
+- From a perspective of return on equity, development finance is not as attractive/profitable when compared to other financing opportunities such as lending to businesses which have sound, maintainable earnings with high transaction volumes.

-4. The short to medium term fundamentals have declined in the markets where construction finance approvals have been historically high in recent years.
+- The short-to-medium term fundamentals have declined in the markets, whereas construction finance approvals have been historically high in recent years.

 The impact of this change in view has included the following:

-1. More stringent credit risk assessment especially with respect to new to bank clients
+- More stringent credit risk assessment especially with respect to new bank clients

-7. Increased financing costs due to increases in Loan Establishment Fees, Margin and Line Fees
+- Increased financing costs due to increases in loan establishment fees, margin and line fees.

 Pricing for Risk in Construction Finance

-The combination of the above from all the major and secondary banks has had a significant impact on the ability of projects to get out of the ground.
-Developers that once needed equity of 20% of project cost are looking at equity requirements of 30% minimum.
+The combination of the above from all the major and secondary banks has had a significant impact on the ability to finance projects and get them off the ground.
+Developers that once needed an equity of 20% of the project cost are looking at equity requirements of 30% minimum.
 The presale hurdle also means that funding is delayed while presales are achieved in a softening market.

-Declining site values, increased construction and sales costs have resulted in even further increased levels of equity requirements and put downward pressure on the viability of many projects.
+Declining site values and increased construction and sales costs have resulted in further increasing levels of equity required and have put downward pressure on the viability of many projects.

-The policy shift only serves to increase the likelihood of a property correction.
-Australian Banks offer relatively low interest rates and DO NOT price for risk.
-They could easily raise their interest rates which would enable them to consider quality projects at slightly higher LVR’s and/or lower presale hurdles.
-Conversely when the market has been through a correction, they generally compete with each other for market share and help to create an environment for the next property surge.
+Policy shifts only serve to increase the likelihood of a property correction.
+Australian banks offer relatively low interest rates and DO NOT price for risk.
+They could easily raise their interest rates which would enable them to consider quality projects at slightly higher loan-to-value-ratios (LVR) and/or lower presale hurdles.
+Conversely, when the market has been through a correction, banks generally compete with each other for market share and help create an environment for the next property surge.

 The Private funding market serves to plug this gap as evidenced by DFP recently securing funding for a site in Melbourne at 65% LVR (loan amount $12.2M).
-The site zoning was code assessable however DA was yet to issue; and due to historical use had contamination issues.
+The site zoning was code assessable; however, DA was yet to issue due to historical use had contamination issues.
 This was another example of PRICING FOR RISK.